Azure-Samples/azure-ml-federated-learning/docs/tutorials/vertical-fl.md

 ### Overview
 Now, before we run the training itself let's take a step back and take a look on how such training works in VFL setup that is roughly depicted in the figure below.
 The first step that needs to take place ahead of the training is:

 - **Private entity intersection and alignment** - before the training takes place we need to make sure that all of the parties involved share the same sample space and these samples are aligned during the training. **Our samples provide these guarantees by design but please make sure it's true for your custom data.
-This can be achieved by, for example, providing preprocessing step before training as we do not provide any form of PSI as of now.**
+This can be achieved by, for example, by providing preprocessing step before training like PSI step in the CCFRAUD_VERTICAL example.**

 Afterwards, we can continue with regular training loop:
 - **Forward pass in contributors** - all contributors, and optionally host, perform forward pass on their part of the model with features they own